 Questions to ask at your high school

 - Find out which AP courses are offered at your child’s high school.
 Ask what prerequisites are required for your child to take these courses.

 - Ask what scores students have received on particular tests and if the same teachers are teaching these AP courses.
 Beware of a large number of low scores on a particular test.
 It may indicate that students are not being sufficiently prepared to pass the AP exam.

-- If your child is interested in a particular course, have her talk to the teacher ahead of time to find out what the workload is and what preparation will be necessary to take the course.
+- If your child is interested in a particular course, have them talk to the teacher ahead of time to find out what the workload is and what preparation will be necessary to take the course.
 Some teachers require that students complete work (summer reading, for example) prior to taking the course.

 - If your child is interested in a subject offered by the AP program but the course is not offered at your child’s school, find out what support your child can expect to receive at school to prepare for the test.
 Some states also offer online AP courses.

 - Check to make sure that your school is following the AP curriculum aligned with the AP test.
 Beware of courses labeled AP Philosophy, AP Astronomy, or AP Botany.
 These aren’t subjects included in the College Board Advanced Placement program.